- I Tatti

 Craig Hugh Smyth Visiting Fellowships

 A limited number of Craig Hugh Smyth Visiting Fellowships, each for three months, are available each academic year for advanced research in any aspect of the Italian Renaissance.
 The Fellowship is designed for scholars who do not have the benefit of sabbatical leave.
-This group includes curators, administrators, and conservators, as well as scholars who, having the primary responsibility of caring for young children, do not have easy access to major research libraries and research.
+This group includes curators, administrators, and conservators, and librarians.

 Frederick Burkhardt Residential Fellowship